Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models

-In (2), this improved data manifested in policy performance improvements.
-After applying the data curation as described in Section 3.1.2, the performance difference between the two conditions (Haptics and No Haptics) still remained.
-This suggests that both the haptic feedback and data curation contribute to better performance.
+In (2), the improved data manifested in policy performance improvements.
+After applying the data curation as described in Section 3.1.2, the performance difference between the two conditions (Haptic and Non-Haptic) still remained.
+This suggests that both the haptic feedback and data curation contributed to better performance.
 When comparing autonomous model performance in the real world with the same amount of curated data, policies trained with haptic feedback examples performed far better on left swing door-specific policies and on policies jointly trained with left and right swing door data.
-The Haptics and No Haptics policies trained on right-only data are similar.
-One possible explanation for these results is because the left-sided door task was rated more complex by the demonstrators, they benefited more from the additional information channel of haptic feedback.
-Thus, we conclude that teleoperation system improvement can be meaningful in a robot learning setting where ample quantities of high quality data are necessary.
+The Haptic and Non-Haptic policies trained on right-only data were similar.
+One possible explanation for these results is the left-sided door task was rated more complex by the demonstrators, thus they benefited more from the additional information channel of haptic feedback.
+In cases where demonstrators are already very proficient at a task, they may not benefit as much from the additional feedback.
+In addition, the models trained for policy testing did not include force information as inputs, showing that changing the demonstrator behavior without altering the model architecture can result in significant changes to autonomous robot performance.
+Thus, we conclude that adding haptic feedback to teleoperation can be meaningful in a robot learning setting where ample quantities of high quality data are necessary.